PhoenixD-IHS/IHS/README.md

 ### Install SSL key and certificate

-Store the SSL private key in `ssl/\<host>.key` and its certificate in `ssl/\<host>.crt`.
+Store the SSL private key as `ssl/\<host>.key` and its certificate as `ssl/\<host>.crt`.
 The key must be accessible without a pass phrase.
 If there is no certificate private key in the folder `ssl`, a self signed certificate will be generated during installation.

-### Build the docker container
+### Build all docker containers

 ```
 docker compose up -d --build
 ```